 Students with all types of interests find medical school is a good fit for them, including those who love being around children.
 Many physicians have built satisfying careers that combine practicing medicine and working with very young patients—they’re pediatricians.

 Not everyone is meant for a pediatrician career, but it’s a great option for students who have the right qualities.

 You might be a destined for a career in pediatrics if . . .

-Working with children isn’t always easy.
-Young patients might not pay attention, and they can certainly squirm if any vaccinations are necessary.
-Dr. Amy Shriver, Pediatrician at Blank Children’s Hospital and Medical Director for Reach Out & Read Iowa, says that pediatricians need to be understanding when working with kids and parents.
+Young patients often have short attention spans, and they can certainly squirm if any vaccinations are necessary.
+Dr. Amy Shriver, a pediatrician at Blank Children’s Hospital and medical director for Reach Out and Read Iowa, says that pediatricians need to be understanding when working with everyone in the room.